How can we help you?

-If you want to use images already published on your landing page in Landingi, you can get links to them easily.
+If you want to use images already published on your landing page in Landingi or added to your image gallery, you can get links to them easily.

 By default, the slider automatically switches images at low intervals of time and does not require any additional settings.
 However, you can use some extra parameters to change how the slider works.

 All parameters should be separated by commas.
 There is no need to place them vertically (one below the other), however, it makes the code easier to analyze.